review by Andy Gavin

 Michael G. Manning proves Blacksmith’s Son

 lines up 92 out of 99 cents and becomes our second season’s first Top Pick.
-99 Cents of Michael G. Manning links:
+Michael G. Manning links:

 Two years ago when I did the final edit on my first manuscript, I was sure I had a winner -- a gem of a story that agents would beg to represent.
 Oh how naïve a novice writer can be.